-Try doing this a few times a day for 5 minutes at a time.
+Try doing this a few times a day for 5 minutes.

-Make sure you break your Birks in when you are active, there’s no point trying to break them in when you are sitting in front of the tv with you feet up!
+Please make sure you break your Birks in when you are active.
+There’s no point trying to break them in when you are sitting in front of the tv with your feet up!

 Be sure to bend, stretch and move about as much as you can while you’ve got the buffer of the thick socks to absorb any sore patches.